 * Reflectivity test reference thickness of 1mm * Reflectivity test reference thickness of 0.5mm

 The data shown is typical of commercially available material and is only offered for comparative purposes.
-The information shall not to be interpreted as absolute material properties nor does it constitute a representation or warranty for which we assume legal liability.
-User shall determine suitability of the material for the intended use and assumes all risk and liability whatsoever in connection therewith.
+The information shall not be interpreted as absolute material properties nor does it constitute a representation or warranty for which we assume legal liability.
+User shall determine the suitability of the material for the intended use and assumes all risk and liability whatsoever in connection therewith.

 Frequently asked questions (faq)